“Is he teething?” she asked.

 - As your child matures with a strong foundation beneath them, things get easier.

 Crying in the Elevator Again

 And today, I’m letting him know that for sure he cannot.
-I’m letting him know that the boundary is firm.
+I’m taking a deep breath to stay calm and letting him know that the boundary is firm.

 And today, he’s crying about it.
 He’s gone from wild horse to flailing fish on the floor of the elevator in 2.4 seconds flat.